v1ggs/gulp-website-builder/README.md

 -  tasks don't break on plugin errors ([gulp-plumber](https://www.npmjs.com/package/gulp-plumber))
 -  web server with streaming CSS files on change, and reloading page on HTML and JS change

-### Nunjucks

--  configure global variables and filters for usage in .njk files
--  format output HTML
--  a TODO file (.txt) with all todos and fixmes in the project's root folder
--  [Humans.txt](https://humanstxt.org/) is being updated on each build

-> Always build html after having finished bulding CSS and Javascript, to update their cachebust in HTML (e.g. src="/main.js?20211010212110").
-> Activating watcher for this (JSON) file is probably not a good idea, because it would build HTML on any change in JavaScript and SCSS files.

 ### Wordpress

 -  unzip automatically [underscores theme template](https://underscores.me)